Strategy11/formidable-forms/readme.txt

 * New: If you add or remove an action and try to leave the page without saving, there will be a warning.
 * Fix: The style editor save button was hidden in WordPress 5.7.
 * Fix: There were a couple of words misspelled on the welcome page.

-= 4.09.07 =
-* Fix: Duplicated fields would occasionally generate long field keys that were preventing fields from being created.
-* Fix: Fields for controlling radio options in the form builder were not using unique id attribute values.

 <a href="https://raw.githubusercontent.com/Strategy11/formidable-forms/master/changelog.txt">See changelog for all versions</a>